na-na-hi/renget/archive/kaomojibaka.md

 A general dedicated to the discussion and development of AI chatbots

 >>New
-gpt4 drying up, slack claude up and schizo silly extras has a new infinite context module for slowburnfags comfy proompts after cooming: https://rentry.org/weirdbutfunjailbreaksandprompts
+gpt4 drying up, slack claude doom https://www.anthropic.com/claude-in-slack/installation-disabled turbo-chan with infinite context is the new king comfy proompts after cooming: https://rentry.org/weirdbutfunjailbreaksandprompts

 coomathon keys should get mailed on 26.